The Path of the Player

 I made a Wiki page for this on it's own: Alignments

 The Obsidian Portal kind of stinks for inventory.
 I suggest linking to a Google Sheet in your character description: https://docs.google.com/spreadsheets/

-You don't have to be this detailed, but he more detailed your inventory is, the better.
+You don't have to be this detailed, but the more detailed your inventory is, the better.
 IE. If you don't write down ahead of time that your character has a knife hidden in his boot you can't say he does after he's stripped of everything but his boots and tossed in a cell. ;)

-For starting wealth use this table: http://www.d20pfsrd.com/equipment—-final#Table-Starting-Character-Wealth
+For starting wealth use the maximum from this table: http://www.d20pfsrd.com/equipment—-final#Table-Starting-Character-Wealth

 If you are making a character to join in after we've started use this table for your starting wealth: http://www.d20pfsrd.com/gamemastering#Table-Character-Wealth-by-Level

 Magic items?
 You seriously want to start with magic items?
 Okay, but ONLY if you write them into your backstory, and then ONLY if they are not overpowering.
 Keep it to 1500GP total, unless you have a REALLY compelling story!
 Also, I will give extra leeway for odd or strange magical items without clear effects.
 Be creative!
-For example in the Elvoth backstory he was starting at level 4, and I tried to make the items "useful" in ways beyond simple combat or protection items.
-Also avoid consumable magic items, they are not likely to have survived long enough to pass down.
+For example, in the Elvoth backstory he was starting at level 4, and I tried to make the items "useful" in ways beyond simple combat or protection items.
+Also, avoid consumable magic items, they are not likely to have survived long enough to pass down.

 Backstory is critical.
 The more, the better.
 Why does your character act a certain way?
 Where are they from?
 What about their family?
 Etc, etc, etc.

 Here is an example I made recently for another campaign: https://docs.google.com/document/d/1DXpb1mhN8fYxiYNw234KLZxUj6KnBDN3DiGcsDRePwY/edit?usp=sharing